FXTD-ODYSSEY/mpdb/README.md

 ![alt](img/07.gif)

-And you also can modified the variable data on the run time
+And you also can modify the variable data on the run time

 ## Stop Button Feature